Tourist taxes you will need to pay this 2024

 Thailand

-Since 2022, there have been rumors going around about Thailand implementing a tourists tax.
+Since 2022, there have been rumors going around about Thailand implementing a tourist tax.
 There hasn’t been a date set for this in 2024, but it is expected to happen anytime this year.

 When it was first rumored, it was said the tax would be 300 Baht ($8.62).
 Summer 2023, Thailand introduced a small fee to visitors arriving by air.
 They had to pay 300 baht ($9), while those arriving by land or water had to pay 150 baht ($4).
 The tax only applies to those staying in the country overnight and it doesn’t apply to those in transit.